 12. Reduce Stress To Avoid Emotional Eating

 Chronic stress can spike cortisol and trigger overeating, especially of high-calorie comfort foods.
-Practice stress-reducing activities like meditation, yoga, or even deep breathing to stay on track. – Sean Carter, Balance Methodology
+Practice stress-reducing activities, such as meditation, yoga, or deep breathing, to stay on track. – Sean Carter, Balance Methodology

 13. Avoid “All Or Nothing” Thinking